*Please note, the following post has been updated with the most recent SECURE Act of 2019

 What is an annuity?

 The first step is to understand what you’re inheriting.
 Annuities are insurance contracts.
-They’re an investment that can generate regular income payments that have certain guarantees from the insurance company.
+They’re an investment that can generate regular income payments with certain guarantees from the insurance company.
 Although there are different types of annuities, they fall into one of two camps, qualified or non-qualified.

 Qualified Annuity: Contributions are pre-tax, but distributions are taxed as income.
 If you withdraw funds before age 59½, there is a 10% penalty.
-Also, you must begin required minimum withdrawals when you turn 72.
+Also, you must begin the required minimum withdrawals when you turn 73.
 Sound familiar?
 Yes, 401(k)s, 403(b)s, and IRAs have the same rules.

-Non-Qualified Annuity: Contributions are after-tax, but growth/earnings are tax-deferred and result in a mix of taxable (earnings/growth) and nontaxable (contributions) distributions.
+Non-Qualified Annuity: Contributions are after-tax, but growth/earnings are tax-deferred, resulting in a mix of taxable (earnings/growth) and nontaxable (contributions) distributions.
 Like the qualified annuity, there is a restriction on taking funds out before age 59½, again subject to a 10% penalty.
 However, there are no requirements to begin to withdraw funds after age 72.
-Please note, the first dollars out would be considered your gain and taxed at ordinary income tax rates.
+Please note the first dollars out would be considered your gain and taxed at ordinary income tax rates.
 Once the gains have been depleted, the distributions are considered a tax-free return of principal.

 The annuitization exception

-If the annuity owner has annuitized, they have traded the account value in the policy for a guaranteed income stream.
-At that point, there is no cash value to inherit, and you’re limited to the beneficiary payout option the owner selected if there is one.
+If annuity owners have annuitized, they have traded the account value in the policy for a guaranteed income stream.
+At that point, there is no cash value to inherit, and you’re limited to the beneficiary payout option the owner selected, if there is one.
 The usual annuitization options available are:

 Life Only: There is no beneficiary.
 Payments end when the annuitant passes away.
 No inheritance for anyone!

-Life with Period Certain: This option provides a guaranteed number of payments, typically for 10 or 20 years.
-For example, if the owner selected a “10 year period certain,” payments will continue until the owner passes away or for ten years, whichever is longer.
+Life with Period Certain: This option provides guaranteed payments, typically for 10 or 20 years.
+For example, if the owner selected a “10-year period certain,” payments will continue until the owner passes away or for ten years, whichever is longer.
 If the annuitant dies after five years, the beneficiary(ies) will receive the remaining five years of payments.

 Joint and Survivor: Payments continue to the surviving designated beneficiary (typically a spouse).
 The payments end when the surviving beneficiary dies.

-Annuities have additional options, called riders, so even with the above payout options, if there is an additional death benefit rider, you might receive an inheritance, but the contract/rider may limit your choices in receiving the payout.
+Annuities have additional options called riders, so even with the above payout options, if there is an additional death benefit rider, you might receive an inheritance.
+However, the contract/rider may limit your choices in receiving the payout.

 A non-annuitized annuity (try to say that 3x)

-If the decedent passes away and they didn’t annuitize, you’ll inherit the cash value of the annuity.
-The beneficiary has several options regarding how to receive the inherited annuity, depending on your relationship to the annuity owner, spouse, or non-spouse.
+If the decedent passes away and they didn’t annuitize, you’ll inherit the annuity’s cash value.
+The beneficiary has several options for receiving the inherited annuity, depending on your relationship with the annuity owner, spouse, or non-spouse.
 You also must keep the tax implications of distributions in mind as you review the options.
 It’s worth a repeat:

 - Qualified Annuity: Distributions are 100% taxable income.